HoneyBrickGaming/WindowsTools/README.md

 **The publication should take place when .NET 7 comes out (November)**

 **QuickTools** is a Portable Downloader for the programs which are already built in.
-You can download Youtube Videos, make your SaveGame (from a videogame) Portable and even update your Graphic Driver, but everything is made PORTABLE!
+You can download Youtube Videos, make your SaveGame (from a game) Portable and even update your Graphic Driver, but everything is made PORTABLE!

 <p align=left>
     <img src="assets/ApplicaitonImage.png"/>